How to Make a Disability-Friendly Space

 - Get clothing fitted correctly: You may think that your loved one’s home is all that needs fall-proofing, but trousers and skirts that are too long also pose a serious tripping hazard.
 Check the soles of your loved one’s shoes for wear that can reduce their grip.
 If your loved one likes wearing socks indoors, buy non-slip socks with grips on the bottom.

-Compassionate companionship at our Monmouth County assisted living facility (H2)
+Compassionate companionship at our Cape May County assisted living facility

-United Methodist Communities at Francis Asbury is a beautiful and comfortable long term care and assisted living community serving Monmouth County, NJ.
+United Methodist Communities at The Shores is a beautiful and comfortable long term care and assisted living community serving Cape May County, NJ.
 Our dedicated and compassionate staff help our residents through their daily living activities and provide professional medical care support, all in a spacious, private residential setting.

 To find out more about our individualized assisted living services and our assisted living facility, please contact us today and schedule a visit.